getyourguide/se-tech-challenge/README.md

     - the activity's supplier name
 - You need to decide if the filtering logic should be implemented on the client or on the server.
 - Please add instructions on how to run your project locally and notes on your architectural decisions.
+- Please also document any features/improvements you left out in favor of time, preferably with sufficient details on "what, why & how".

 # How to submit your work